mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 leverages TLS records differently.
 TCPLS defines its own framing mechanism that allows encoding both application data and control information.
 A TCPLS frame is the basic unit of information for TCPLS.
-One or more TCPLS frames can be placed inside a TLS record.
+One or more TCPLS frames containing Data or Control information can be placed inside a TLS record.
 A TCPLS frame always fits in a single record.
-We have however two constraints on framing: 1) only one frame containing TCPLS Data can be packaged into a given record.
-2) Any number of TCPLS Control frames can be packaged, but they always need to come after a TCPLS Data frame if any TCPLS Data is present in the record.
-This TLS record is then reliably transported by a TCP connection. {{fig-tcpls-frames}} illustrates the relationship between TCPLS frames and TLS records.
+This TLS record is then reliably transported by a TCP connection.
+{{fig-tcpls-frames}} illustrates the relationship between TCPLS frames and TLS records.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
   TCPLS Data     TCP Control      TCPLS Data